China's JD.com to open grocery stores by merging 7Fresh, other units

 Yan Xiaobing, who was previously responsible for the online e-commerce platform's international division, will take charge of the business and report to Xu Ran, CEO of JD.com, the spokesperson added.

-This latest development comes after JD.com laid out an ambitious 20-year blueprint earlier this month to build seven enterprises that will be valued at more than 100 billion yuan ($13.83 billion) each.
+This latest development comes after JD.com laid out an ambitious 20-year blueprint earlier this month to build seven enterprises that will be valued at more than 100 billion yuan (US$13.83 billion) each.

 The company faces an increasingly competitive landscape, with Chinese consumers able to choose from a growing range of platforms including JD's main rival Alibaba Group, PDD Holdings' Pinduoduo and ByteDance's Douyin, the Chinese equivalent of TikTok.